TOPIC

 To mitigate the impact of double taxation on worldwide income, U.S. tax law allows a taxpayer to either deduct foreign taxes paid or claim a foreign tax credit (FTC).
 The amount of foreign tax eligible for credit in a particular year is generally limited to the amount of U.S. tax on foreign income.

-Income derived directly or indirectly from the foreign operations and activities included in the U.S. return is called foreign source income (FSI).
+Income derived directly or indirectly from the foreign operations and activities included in a U.S. tax return is called foreign-source income (FSI).

-Several calculations may impose U.S. tax on foreign earnings (GILTI and the base erosion and anti-abuse tax, also known as BEAT) and may provide a deduction related to certain export income (i.e., foreign-derived intangible income, or FDII).
+Several calculations may impose U.S. tax on foreign earnings, like Global Intangible Low Tax Income (GILTI) and the base erosion and anti-abuse tax (BEAT) and may provide a deduction related to certain export income, such as foreign-derived intangible income (FDII).

 Those baskets are:

 • Section 951A basket.
-Section 951A income, also known as Global Intangible Low Tax Income (GILTI), is earned by foreign affiliates of U.S. companies from intangible assets, such as patents, trademarks, and copyrights.
+Section 951A income, also known as GILTI, is earned by foreign affiliates of U.S. companies from intangible assets, such as patents, trademarks, and copyrights.

 • Foreign branch basket.
 Foreign branch category income consists of the business profits of U.S. persons attributable to one or more qualified business units (QBUs) in one or more foreign countries.